Schematic and netlist checks are performed to check schematic symbols, verify electrical characteristics, and analyze the netlist consistency.

 What does a netlist include?

 The netlist format can vary widely in terms of the amount of information.
-The following information must be included in a netlist:
+The following details must be included in a netlist:

 - Reference designator: These designators/component identifiers are for the components connected to the net.

-- Pin number: Each component on a net will have some pins, hence the pin number will appear in the netlist.
+- Pin number: Each component on a net will have some pins hence the pin will appear in the netlist.

 After you finish the schematic capture, the netlist can be utilized to create the connecting lines in an unrouted layout.

-These nets are called rats nest and represent the shortest distance between two pins.
+These nets are called rat nests and represent the shortest distance between two pins.